TW Hydrae: Stellar characteristics

 TW Hydrae is a pre-main-sequence star that is approximately 80% the mass of and 111% the radius of the Sun.
 It has a temperature of 4000 K and is about 8 million years old.
 In comparison, the Sun is about 4.6 billion years old and has a temperature of 5778 K. The star's luminosity is 28% (0.28x) that of the Sun, equivalent to that of a main-sequence star of spectral type ~K2.
 However, the spectral class is K6.

 The star's apparent magnitude, or how bright it appears from Earth's perspective, is 11.27.
 It is too dim to be seen with the naked eye.

 Planetary system

-The star is known to host one likely exoplanet, TW Hydrae b.
+The star is known to host one exoplanet, TW Hydrae b.